ninadsp/thrift-vpn/README.md

 ## Contributing

-This source code is provided under the [MIT License](./LICENSE), feel free to customise and re-use as per the terms of the license.
-To contribute to this project, please follow the standard forking+pull request [model](https://guides.github.com/activities/forking/). ## Issues
+This source code is provided under the [MIT License](./LICENSE), feel free to customise and re-use as per terms of the license.
+To contribute to this project, please follow the standard forking+pull request [model](https://guides.github.com/activities/forking/).

 ## Issues